jadecobra/python_tdd_exercises/source/how_to/create_person.rst

 ----

-From the tests above you can create a :doc:`function </functions/functions>` that
+From the tests above you can create a :ref:`function<functions>` that

 * returns a :doc:`dictionary </data_structures/dictionaries>` as output
 * takes in keyword arguments as inputs